Evovest/EvoTrees.jl/docs/src/tutorials/logistic-regression-titanic.md

     print_every_n=10)
 ```

 Finally, we can get predictions by passing training and testing data to our model.
-We can then evaluate the accuracy of our model, which should be near 100% for this simple classification problem.
+We can then evaluate the accuracy of our model, which should be around 85%.

 ```julia
 pred_train = model(x_train)